 Once the research is done, there’s plenty more to do.
 Check out Developing the Employer Value Proposition by our CEO, Jörgen Sundberg, to get a more in-depth look into building an EVP!

-In our article What is Employer Branding?
-You will find out that a good starting point when thinking about employer brand is to articulate the vision and values embraced by the organization.
+In our article What is Employer Branding? you will find out that a good starting point when thinking about employer brand is to articulate the vision and values embraced by the organization.

-How do EVP and Employer Brand connect?
+How do EVP and Employer Brand link up?